KatarinaDraganovCsordas/Simple-projects-JavaScript/Music-player/README.md

 ## Playlist
 The app comes with a predefined playlist of songs by Quincy Larson.
 Each song has a title, artist, duration, and a link to the audio file.

+## How to Use
+* Click on a song in the playlist to play it.
+* Use the play, pause, next, and previous buttons to control playback.
+* Click the shuffle button to shuffle the playlist.
+* Click the delete button next to a song to remove it from the playlist.

+## Contributing
+If you'd like to contribute to the development of this music player app, feel free to fork the repository and submit pull requests.